Stephen Hendry: World Champion and World Number One (1989–1999)

-The 1989–90 season marked the beginning of Hendry's period of dominance.
+The 1989–90 season saw Hendry win four ranking titles and two notable invitational events.
 He won his first UK Championship, defeating Davis 16–12 in the final; won his second Masters, defeating Parrott 9–4 in the final; and won his first world title at the 1990 World Championship, beating Jimmy White 18–12 in the final.
 He became the second player to win all three Triple Crown events in the same season, after Davis had first achieved the feat two seasons earlier.
-Aged 21 years and 106 days, he superseded Alex Higgins as the sport's youngest world champion, a record he still holds.
-He also won ranking titles at the Dubai Classic and Asian Open, and became world number one for the first time at the end of the season.
+Aged 21 years and 106 days, he superseded Alex Higgins as the sport's youngest world champion, a record he still holds as of 2025.
+He also won ranking titles at the Dubai Classic and Asian Open and became world number one for the first time at the end of the season.

-In the 1990–91 season, Hendry became the first player to win five ranking titles in a single season, including his second UK Championship, where he defeated Davis 16–15 in the final.
-He also won his third Masters, defeating Hallett 9–8 in the final after trailing 0–7 and 2–8.
-However, he failed to retain his world title, falling victim to the Crucible curse as he lost 11–13 to Steve James in the quarter-finals, despite having led 11–9.
-In the 1991–92 season, he won his fourth Masters, defeating Parrott 9–4 in the final, and won his second world title at the 1992 World Championship, where he came from 8–14 behind in the final to win ten consecutive frames for an 18–14 victory over White.
+In the 1990–91 season, Hendry became the first player to win five ranking titles in a single season.
+He won his second UK Championship, defeating Davis 16–15 in the final, and his third Masters, defeating Hallett 9–8 in the final after trailing 0–7 and 2–8.
+However, he failed to retain his world title at the 1991 World Championship; he lost 11–13 to Steve James in the quarter-finals, despite having led 11–9, falling victim to the Crucible curse.
+In the 1991–92 season, he won his fourth Masters, defeating Parrott 9–4 in the final.
+He won his second world title at the 1992 World Championship, where he came from 8–14 behind against White in the final to win ten consecutive frames for an 18–14 victory.
 He achieved his first maximum break in professional competition while playing Thorne in the Matchroom League.

-In the 1992–93 season, he won his fifth consecutive Masters, beating James Wattana 9–5 in the final, and won his third world title at the 1993 World Championship, defeating White 18–5 in the final with a session to spare, having lost just 25 frames in the tournament.
-In the 1993–94 season, he reached the final of the UK Championship but lost 6–10 to Ronnie O'Sullivan, who won his maiden ranking title at the event.
-Hendry reached a sixth consecutive Masters final, but lost 8–9 to his compatriot Alan McManus, his first defeat at the Masters.
-He won his fourth world title at the 1994 World Championship, clinching an 18–17 victory after White missed a black off the spot in the deciding frame of the final.
+In the 1992–93 season, Hendry won his fifth consecutive Masters, beating James Wattana 9–5 in the final.
+He won his third world title at the 1993 World Championship, defeating White 18–5 in the final with a session to spare, having lost just 25 frames in the tournament.
+In the 1993–94 season, he reached the final of the UK Championship but lost 6–10 to 17-year-old Ronnie O'Sullivan, who won his maiden ranking title at the event.
+Hendry reached a sixth consecutive Masters final but lost 8–9 to his compatriot Alan McManus, his first defeat at the Masters.
+He won his fourth world title at the 1994 World Championship, clinching an 18–17 victory in the deciding frame of the final after White missed a black off the spot.
 It was the last time White featured in a World Championship final, having lost all six finals he contested, four of them to Hendry.